simplecrawler/simplecrawler/README.md

     If you don't see what you need after inserting that code block, and you still need help, please attach the output of all the events fired with your email/issue.

+## Node Support Policy

+Simplecrawler will officially support stable and LTS versions of Node which are currently supported by the Node Foundation.
+We will endeavour to continue to support Node 0.10.x — but after it falls out of LTS it is likely we will adopt newer JS syntax and APIs which 0.10.x does not support.

+Currently supported versions:

+- 0.10.x
+- 0.12.x
+- 4.x
+- 5.x
+- 6.x

 ## Current Maintainers